eclipse/kuksa.val/doc/system-architecture.md

 A consumer can be implemented directly against the KUKSA.val GRPC or VISS specification using any programming language.
 For Python-based consumers you can make use of the [KUKSA.val client library](../kuksa-client/).

-## Where to deploy KUKSA.val in a vehicle
+## (Distributed) KUKSA.val deployment

 The idea behind VSS and KUKSA.val is, to provide a single entry point to all vehicle data.
-As in a real vehicle data is distributed and not all domains need access to all data you might opt to run several servers, each providing a subset of all vehicle data.
+As in a real vehicle data is distributed and not all domains need access to all data you might opt to run several VSS servers, each providing a subset of all vehicle data.
 This can also increase resiliency of the system and allows to separate safety domains.

 What is considered a suitable deployment is very much dependent on the vehicle architecture and the scope of data managed in VSS.